The field of grammar is huge and complex--tomes have been written on the

 4. Present Participle (-ing form of the verb)

-a.
-Used to form the present progressive tense, which indicates that an action is ongoing.
-It is formed using is, am, or are and the present participle of the verb.
+that an action is ongoing.
+It is formed using is, am,

 He is preparing thoroughly for the GMAT.

-b.
-Used to form the past progressive tense, which indicates that an action was in progress in the past.
-It is formed using was or were and the present participle of the verb.
+that an action was in progress in the past.
+It is formed using

 He was preparing for the GMAT.

-c.
-Used to form the future progressive tense, which indicates that an action will be in progress in the future.
-It is formed using will be or shall be and the present participle of the verb.
+that an action will be in progress in the future.
+It is formed

 He will be preparing thoroughly for the GMAT.